kaustubhsridhar/time-series-OOD/ours/README.md

-# These are instructions for reproducing CODiT's results on CARLA and DRIFT datasets on a server with GPUs.
+# These are instructions for reproducing CODiT's results on CARLA (Table 2) and DRIFT (Fig. 9 (left)) datasets on a server with GPUs.

 For generating results on GAIT dataset, cd gait and follow instructions in gait/README.md